 Identity development is a crucial step for youth and is tied closely to ideas of self-concept and social development.
 Developing a clear concept of who you are, your values, and where you fit into the social world is central to achieving success and happiness.
 Many young people find that they struggle to define these areas and may fall behind in terms of identity development.

-In a recent study, adventure therapy was shown to have significant positive effect outcomes on factors that contribute to identity development.
+In a recent study, adventure therapy was shown to have significant positive effected outcomes on factors that contribute to identity development.
 These include; social development, self-concept, and morality & spirituality.
 Further, these positive effects were more significant than non-adventure-based therapies.
 Finally, these effects show no post-treatment regression.

 This study attributes the lasting positive change effects to the adventure therapy model.
 It also singles out experiential education’s “active and direct use of client participation and responsibility” as a critical treatment element.
 The study indicates that key programmatic elements for adventure therapy included

-- the presence of, and interaction with nature,
+• the presence of, and interaction with nature,

-- use of perceived risk to heighten arousal and to create eustress (positive response to stress)
+• use of perceived risk to heighten arousal and to create eustress (positive response to stress)

-- meaningful engagement in adventure experiences
+• meaningful engagement in adventure experiences

-- solution-based focus on positive change (present and future functional behavior)
+• solution-based focus on positive change (present and future functional behavior)

-- ethic of care and support holistic process and effect on participants.
+• ethic of care and support holistic process and effect on participants.

-School Failure
+School Anxiety, Refusal, or Failure

-Understanding how wilderness adventure therapy can apply as a treatment for school failure means looking beyond the academic failures and delving into the reason behind them.
+Understanding how adventure therapy can apply as a treatment for school failure means looking beyond academic failures and delving into the reason behind them.
 School failure can be a symptom of a variety of issues, from anxiety to depression to trauma.

-While each case of school failure is unique, wilderness adventure therapy has shown to be an effective treatment.
+While each case of school failure is unique, adventure therapy has shown to be an effective treatment.
 In a large study, adventure therapy had a statistically significant positive impact on school failure.
 Further, the impact was over four times greater than that of alternative, non-adventure model therapy.
 School failure can be a significant barrier to future success, and the adventure therapy model has shown to be a highly effective treatment.

 Behavior Issues

-The adventure therapy model at Aspiro is grounded in creating seemingly impossible challenges, and guiding students through the difficult, but rewarding process of overcoming those challenges.
+The adventure therapy model at ThreePeaks Ascent is grounded in creating seemingly impossible challenges, and guiding students through the difficult, but rewarding process of overcoming those challenges.
 Studies have shown that this process has led to “large to very large, statistically significant improvements in behavioral and emotional functioning.”
 Behavioral issues can vary widely.
 However, the adventure therapy approach appears to be versatile in meeting each student where they are at.

 Autism and Other Neurodiverse Conditions

-Whether a student is struggling with symptoms associated with being on the autism spectrum, or from another neurodevelopmental disorder like a non-verbal learning disorder, Aspiro can provide individualized treatment plans to meet them where they are at.
+Whether a student is struggling with symptoms associated with being on the autism spectrum, or from another neurodevelopmental disorder like a non-verbal learning disorder, ThreePeaks Ascent can provide individualized treatment plans to meet them where they are at.
 The adventure therapy setting creates authentic social interactions that can be tailored by staff to meet the group’s needs and allows for processing and debriefing of behaviors.
-Karoff et al. breaks down the reasons that adventure therapy is effective for youth on the autism spectrum or with other neurodevelopmental disorders into three elements:
+Karoff et al. break down the reasons that adventure therapy is effective for youth on the autism spectrum or with other neurodevelopmental disorders into three elements:

-- Adventure therapy is inherently unpredictable.
+• Adventure therapy is inherently unpredictable.
 This provides ASD youth with frequent opportunities to engage with peers in an authentic, uncontrived way.
 They can engage with peers in the way while in an environment of support and trust.

-- Adventure therapy is a group-driven process that is, by nature, flexible and adaptable to the specific needs of the group and individuals within it.
+• Adventure therapy is a group-driven process that is, by nature, flexible and adaptable to the specific needs of the group and individuals within it.

-- Adventure therapy is a here-and-now approach that creates space for youth to cognitively process how behaviors and feelings experienced in the moment relate to participants’ lives beyond the treatment setting.
+• Adventure therapy is a here-and-now approach that creates space for youth to cognitively process how behaviors and feelings experienced in the moment relate to participants’ lives beyond the treatment setting.

 Karoff et al. sum up the value of Adventure Therapy in treatment for those on the autism spectrum writing, “The power of Adventure Therapy lies in experiencing real behaviors, in real-time, and reflecting on how they are either helpful or limiting to a participant’s life, and then learning new ways of behaving, thinking or feeling, and providing a space to practice those new behaviors before trying them out in the real world.”